jonbry/readHCUP/README.md

 ## Overview

-loadHCUP makes it easy to load and work with datasets from [Healthcare Cost and Utilization Project (HCUP)](https://hcup-us.ahrq.gov/).
-All the functions are designed to work with the ASC files directly, so no need to preprocess the data for any of the supported datasets.
+loadHCUP makes it easy to read and work with datasets from [Healthcare Cost and Utilization Project (HCUP)](https://hcup-us.ahrq.gov/). loadHCUP’s functions are designed to work with the ASC files directly, so no need to preprocess the data for any of the supported datasets.
 The number of supported datasets is limited as the package is currently in beta, but more datasets will be added weekly.

 The currently supported datasets: